irisnet/irishub/docs/cli-client/htlc.md

 HTLC allows you to manage local Hash Time Locked Contracts (HTLCs) for atomic swaps with other chains.

-There are the following states involved in the lifecycle:
+There are the following states involved in the lifecycle of an HTLC:
    - open: indicates the HTLC is claimable
    - completed: indicates the HTLC has been claimed
    - expired: indicates the HTLC is expired and refundable